 We the Nuclear Free North actively seek the answers to these questions of consent.

-In late winter 2020, the Aboriginal People’s Television Network (APTN) in Northern Ontario aired a two-episode investigative report entitled “Nuclear Courtship,” about steps NWMO had taken to encourage consent to their project among members of local First Nations.
+In late winter 2020, the Aboriginal People’s Television Network (APTN) in Northern Ontario aired a two-episode investigative report entitled “Nuclear Courtship,” about steps NWMO has taken to encourage consent to their project among members of local First Nations.
 View both episodes here.

 Lack of scientific evidence of safety